 The financial statements are presented in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP).
-The amounts are presented in United States dollar (U.S. dollar) rounded to the nearest thousand, unless otherwise stated.
+The amounts are presented in millions of United States dollar (U.S. dollar), unless otherwise stated.

 The accompanying consolidated financial statements present the financial position of Borr Drilling Limited and its subsidiaries.
 Investments in companies in which the Company controls, or directly or indirectly holds more than 50% of the voting control are consolidated in the financial statements.